krlawrence/graph/ChangeHistory.md

 - Expanded the section that discusses using `coalesce` as a way to do `upsert` type operations
 - Added to the section that introduces the `emit` step.
 - Added a section on finding airports with no routes.
+- Added another example to the section that introduces the `identity` step.

 ## Release 280 change history (July 28th 2018)